ESASkyClass¶

 get_maps(query_region_maps(“m101”, “14’”, “all”))

-(position, radius='0 arcmin', missions='all', download_dir='Spectra', cache=True)[source]¶ This method gets the fits files available for the selected position and mission and downloads all spectra to the the selected folder.
+This method gets the fits files available for the selected missions and position or observation_ids and downloads all spectra to the the selected folder.
 The method returns a dictionary which is divided by mission.
 All mission except Herschel returns a list of HDULists.
 Herschel returns a three-level dictionary.

-object Can either be a string of the location, eg ‘M51’, or the coordinates of the object.
+Can either be a string of the location, eg ‘M51’, or the coordinates of the object.
+An input is required for either position or observation_ids.

 Can be either a specific mission or a list of missions (all mission names are found in list_spectra()) or ‘all’ to search in all missions.
 Defaults to ‘all’.